marc-shade/TeamForgeAI/README.md

 - Agents will communicate and collaborate within the discussion area.
 - Customize each agent's settings.
 - Refine the agent's prompts dynamically based on the Discussion History context.
+- Click 'Toggle Auto Mode' to put the agents in a group chat for a few turns to work autonomously.

 **Skills:**